Introduction

 The ExpressionEvaluator is used to calculate the x and y coordinates of each line in the text node.

-This expression is used to create the y coordinate for each tree line at the address.
+This expression is used to calculate the y-coordinate for each tree line at the specified address.
 The value 8 basically controls the spacing between each line.

 8. Add an Aggregator Transformer